ewgdg/ewgdg.github.io/src/pages/blog/2019-11-04-vue-trick-optimization-for-the-v-for-directive.md

 ---
 templateKey: BlogPost
-title: 'Vue Trick: Optimization for The v-for Directive'
+title: 'Vue Trick: Optimization for the v-for Directive'
 date: 2019-11-04T21:21:47.632Z
 description: |-
   Lesson learnt: an optimized solution might not be the